KarthikReddyy22/KarthikReddyy22/README.md

 **`Developer/Photographer`**

-Hello!! 👋🏼
+"Hey there!! :]

-I am a Master's student in Computer Science who is interested in machine learning, web development and photography.
-You will find my hobby projects here.
+I'm a Computer Science Master's grad who loves all things machine learning 🤖, web development 💻, and photography 📸.
+I spend my time working on cool hobby projects and experimenting with new tech and creative ideas!"